JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 [//]: # (title: Drag-and-drop operations)

-> Currently, drag-and-drop operations are only supported in Compose Multiplatform for desktop.
+> Currently, drag-and-drop operations are not supported in Compose Multiplatform for web.
-> The support will be extended to iOS and web in future releases.
+> Stay tuned for future releases.
 >
 {style="note"}